leif-behrens/wiki-portfolio/home-lab/Server/pfsense.md

 # Network Bridges
 Under Datacenter > proxmox01 > System > Network I created Linux Bridges for each LAN so that the Proxmox is handeling (routing) all the traffic between the networks.
 Each virtual NIC of the different LANs is their gateway.
 This way they are all segmented and separated.
+INSERT IMAGE for CREATION OF THE BRIDGES
+After I created the bridges